The BEST Apple Pie

 Pie Crust

-Prepare your pie crust recipe as instructed up to the lamination step.
+Prepare your pie crust recipe as instructed up to the cut-and-stack step.

 - When you’re ready to roll it out, take one dough disc out of the fridge.
 Let it sit at room temperature for 5–10 minutes so it softens slightly.